 Download from other sources

 This is terrible security advise, but you can often find alternative mirrors that host popular software.
-You may risk downloading modified software with other unwanted side-effects, so this isn’t generally advisable unless you really know what you’re doing (you probably don’t even if you think you do.)
+You may risk downloading modified software with other unwanted side-effects, so this isn’t generally advisable unless you know what you’re doing (you probably don’t even if you think you do.)

 You can, however, sometimes find alternatives downloads from the official website of the software vendor.
 These may be labeled as “Offline installer” or “Legacy installer”.
 Likewise, you may be able to find an official FTP mirror were you can download a vanilla copy of the software.

-I’ve not found any downloads from an FTP mirror or who’ve been marked as a “Offline installer” that have contained unique tracking codes.
+I haven’t found any downloads from an FTP mirror or who’ve been marked as a “Offline installer” that have contained unique tracking codes.
 I suspect few people use these alternative download methods so vendors haven’t yet bothered to implement tracking for them.
 This is no guarantee that you’ll get a version without tracking, however.

 Change program file names before running them